gardener/gardener/docs/proposals/28-autonomous-shoot-clusters.md

 > [!NOTE]
 > Since worker node management will be taken over by `machine-controller-manager`, [step 4](#commands) (joining worker nodes) from above list can be omitted.
 > `machine-controller-manager` will also take over the creation of the control plane nodes, however, bootstrapping and joining them must still be performed by the user (meaning that [step 3](#commands) remains).
+> It still needs to be investigated how much automation by `machine-controller-manager` is possible for the control plane nodes.
+> As bootstrapping/joining of control plane nodes is a manual process for now, `machine-controller-manager` should not roll control plane nodes automatically.

 Since we assume that this scenario will be the prominent one, we plan to add another command, `gardenadm bootstrap`, which shall simplify these steps.